hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 maintain flexibility, orgs may use the Grid Integration Component to manage the rules that control this constraint.

-The Purchase Order Sub-Workflow makes the following assumptions.
+> Note: The Purchase Order Sub-Workflow assumes that business process states

-- Business process states regarding the shipment and/or billing of an order belong to the sales order entity, not the purchase order entity.
+> regarding the shipment and/or billing of an order belong to the sales order
+> entity, not the purchase order entity.

 ### Purchase Order System of Record Version Sub-Workflow